iamdtang/skaterdav85.github.io/_posts/2017-09-03-mocking-dependencies-in-ember-acceptance-tests.md

 layout: post
 title: Mocking Dependencies in Ember Acceptance Tests
 date: 2017-09-03
-description: TBA
+description: Sometimes it can be useful to mock dependencies in Ember acceptance tests.
+This isn't something I do frequently, as I like my acceptance tests to be as high level as possible and not know too many implementation details.
+Nevertheless, there are some situations where you may need to.
+In this post, I will show you how.
-keywords: mock, dependency, stub, fake, service, ember, ember.js, emberJS, acceptance , test, testing, window, mock window, confirm, alert, stub confirm, mock confirm, mocking
+keywords: mock, dependency, stub, fake, service, ember, ember.js, emberJS, acceptance , test, testing, window, mock window, confirm, alert, stub confirm, mock confirm, mocking services in acceptance tests, stubbing services in acceptance tests
 ---

 Sometimes it can be useful to mock dependencies in your acceptance tests in Ember.
 This isn't something I do frequently, as I like my acceptance tests to be as high level as possible and not know too many implementation details.
-Nevertheless, there are some situations where you need to. `XMLHttpRequest` is one example, and I use Mirage for that.
+Nevertheless, there are some situations where you may need to. `XMLHttpRequest` is one example, and I use Mirage for that.
 Another example is `window.confirm` since that is blocking and can't be interacted with from an acceptane test.
 The browser's `window.confirm` can be useful for when you want the user to confirm leaving a page without saving their changes.
 In that example, you might have a route like the following:

 ```js
 import Ember from 'ember';